close

 Mission

-• M1: To integrate quality education, values and skills in the field of Information Technology through outcome-based teaching and learning process.
+• To integrate quality professional education in Information Technology, fostering values and skills through outcome-based teaching and learning process.

-• M3: To foster an intellectual, innovative and entrepreneurial environment to develop IT leaders.
+• To foster an intellectual, innovative and entrepreneurial mindsets of the educators to develop IT professional.

 Program Educational Objectives (PEOs)

-After few years of graduation, the graduates of Information Technology will be able to-
+After few years of graduation, the graduates of Information Technology shall be able to-

 Program Outcomes (POs)